djipco/webmidi/website/api/classes/Utilities.md

 The `Utilities` class contains general-purpose utility methods.
 All methods are static and should be called using the class name.
 For example: `Utilities.getNoteDetails("C4")`.

-The `Utilities` class contains general-purpose utility methods.
-All methods are static and should be called using the class name.
-For example: `Utilities.getNoteDetails("C4")`.

 **Since**: 3.0.0